-Instead of taking the estrogen replacement therapy, the cannabidiol may be used to boost the endocannabinoid levels and prevent the unpleasant symptoms after menopause.
+Instead of taking estrogen replacement therapy, cannabidiol may be used to boost endocannabinoid levels and prevent unpleasant symptoms after menopause.
 CBD interacts with the estrogen receptor and activates the CB2 to prevent discomfort.
 In addition, another flavonoid found in CBD, named apigenin binds the estrogen receptor-positive and inhibits tumor growth.

 CBD has already shown its significance in preventing the growth of the tumor and cancerous cells that are independent of their activity on the cannabinoid receptors and avoid killing any of these healthy breast tissues.
 Cannabis may also be used as a substitute for non-hormonal prescription medicines that often cause unwanted side effects like sexual dysfunction, gastrointestinal distress, etc.

 Here’s how CBD offers similar benefits as ERT:

 - CBD may boost serotonin signaling and further lower the body temperature.
 This can reduce unwanted hot flashes during menopause.